Alex9Xu/SelectPicture/README.md

 #Select Picture
-Select Picture or Preview all the Pictures in your phones, exclude hidden folders
+Select Picture or Preview all the Pictures in your phone, exclude hidden folders